Valladolid FAQ: 15 Questions Answered About the Yucatan's Best-Kept Colonial Town

 Q: Do people really speak Maya here?

 Yes.
 Many locals speak Yucatec Maya as their first language, especially in the surrounding villages and among older generations in town.
 A few phrases go a long way: "Bix a beel?"
 (How are you?) and "Dios bo'otik" (Thank you).
-The Yucatan has a distinct cultural identity from the rest of Mexico — the food, language, architecture, and traditions are all uniquely peninsular.
+The Yucatan holds a distinct cultural identity from the rest of Mexico — the food, language, architecture, and traditions are all uniquely peninsular.

 For Mexico's Pacific coast alternative, Sayulita offers surf culture, mezcal, and a completely different Mexican beach experience.